 Instructions

-- Preheat your oven to 350°F (175°C).
-Rinse the capon under cold running water and pat it dry with paper towels, then season it inside and out with salt and pepper.8 lbs capon
+- Preheat your oven to 350°F (175°C/Gas Mark 4).
+Rinse the 8 lbs capon under cold running water and pat it dry with paper towels, then season inside the cavity with ½ teaspoon each, salt & pepper.

-- Stuff the capon cavity with thyme, rosemary, lemon quarters, and garlic.4 sprigs fresh thyme, 4 sprigs fresh rosemary, 1 large lemon, 1⅓ tablespoon minced garlic
+- Stuff the capon cavity with 4 sprigs fresh thyme, 4 sprigs fresh rosemary, 1 large lemon quarters, and 3-4 cloves garlic.

 - Place the capon on a roasting rack in a roasting pan with the breast side up.

-- Rub the softened butter over the capon, covering the entire bird.
-Pour the chicken broth into the bottom of the roasting pan.½ cup butter
+- Rub the softened ½ cup butter over the capon, covering the entire bird.
+Season with ½ tablespoon chicken seasoning on all sides, then pour the 1 cup chicken broth into the bottom of the roasting pan.

-- Roast the capon in the preheated oven at 350°F (175°C) for approximately 2-3 hours, or 20 minutes per pound.
+- Roast the capon in the preheated oven at 350°F (175°C/Gas Mark 4) for approximately 2-3 hours, or 20 minutes per pound.
 Check the internal temperature of the thigh meat at the thickest point to ensure it reaches 165°F (74°C).

-- When the capon is done, remove it from the oven and let it rest for 10-15 minutes before carving.
+- Remove your roasted capon from the oven, loosely tent a sheet of aluminum foil over it, and let it rest for 20-30 minutes before carving.

 - Serve the capon with your favorite side dishes.